Under Secretary of Agriculture for Food, Nutrition, and Consumer Services

 The food assistance programs have a combined budget of $170.5 billion and include the Food Stamp Program, the Special Supplemental Nutrition Program for Women, Infants and Children, the National School Lunch and School Breakfast Programs, and the Commodity Distribution Programs.
-In addition, the Undersecretary oversees the Center for Nutrition Policy and Promotion, which leads the development of dietary guidelines and which promotes the guidelines through the Food Guide Pyramid (MyPyramid.gov).
+In addition, the under secretary oversees the Center for Nutrition Policy and Promotion, which leads the development of dietary guidelines and which promotes the guidelines through MyPlate.

 Goals of the Food, Nutrition, and Consumer Services include combatting obesity, promoting better eating and physical activity habits, and helping needy families obtain a nutritious diet.
 According to The New York Times, the nutrition segment of the Department of Agriculture received 53% of the department's budget at the time of the creation of the position.

-The Under Secretary is appointed by the President and confirmed by the United States Senate.
-The Under Secretary manages the Food and Nutrition Services and the Center for Nutrition Policy and Promotion.
+The under secretary is appointed by the president and confirmed by the United States Senate.
+The under secretary manages the Food and Nutrition Services and the Center for Nutrition Policy and Promotion.
 President Trump did not nominate anyone for that position for the first three years of his presidency.
-He announced his intent to nominate Brandon Lipps on December, 2019, and forwarded his nomination to the Senate on January 6, 2020.
+He announced his intent to nominate Brandon Lipps in December 2019, and forwarded his nomination to the Senate on January 6, 2020.
 His nomination was never confirmed.
+On February 16, 2023, President Biden appointed Stacy Dean for this deputy under secretary position.

-List of Under Secretaries
+List of under secretaries

+Stacy Dean, announced February 16, 2023.